Tenosynovitis (tendon sheath inflammation)

 ICD codes: M65 What is the ICD Code?

 The protective sheath around a tendon can become inflamed if the tendon is subjected to excessive strain.
-In some cases, the tendon itself also becomes inflamed and swollen.
+Sometimes, the tendon itself also becomes inflamed and swollen.
 Inflammation of the tendon sheath can be very painful and can restrict movement to a significant degree.
-Various treatment options are available if the symptoms don't resolve on their own.
+Various treatment options are available if the symptoms don’t resolve on their own.

 At a glance